YoYo000/MVSNet/README.md

 ### Output Format
-MVSNet will create a `depths_mvsnet` folder to store the running results, including the depth maps, probability maps, scaled/cropped images and the corresponding cameras.
+The ``test.py`` script will create a `depths_mvsnet` folder to store the running results, including the depth maps, probability maps, scaled/cropped images and the corresponding cameras.
 The depth and probability maps are stored in `.pfm` format.
 We provide the python IO for pfm files in the `preprocess.py` script, and for the c++ IO, we refer users to the [Cimg](http://cimg.eu/) library.
 To inspect the pfm format results, you can simply type `python visualize.py .pfm`.

-## Todo

-* Post-processing.